PYangLab/SnapKin/README.md

 ### Conda

 We recommend installing the necessary dependencies via Conda (refer to [Install Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)).
-The following code snippet is for initialising and activating a Conda environment on the commandline:
+The following code snippet is for initialising and activating a Conda environment on the commandline for Tensorflow with CPU:

         conda env create -f environment.yml
         conda activate SnapKin

-This installs the necessary dependencies in a new environment.
+This installs the necessary dependencies in a new environment and activates it.
+For GPU support, use *environment-gpu.yml* and *activate SnapKin-GPU*.

 ## Example